JuliaML/MLDataUtils.jl/docs/accesspattern/subsetting.rst

       5
      13

-Using these new training and test indices we can now build our two data subsets as before, but this time we end up with randomly assigned observations for both.
+Using these new training- and test indices we can now construct our two data subsets as we did before, but this time we end up with randomly assigned observations for both.

 .. code-block:: jlcon